-In most states that have legalized medical-use and adult-use cannabis in some form, the growing, processing and/or dispensing of cannabis generally requires that the operator obtain one or more licenses in accordance with applicable state requirements.
+In most states that have legalized medical-use and adult-use cannabis in some form, the growing, processing and/ or dispensing of cannabis generally requires that the operator obtain one or more licenses in accordance with applicable state requirements.
 In addition, many states regulate various aspects of the growing, processing and/or dispensing of medical-use and adult-use cannabis.
 State and local governments in some cases also impose rules and regulations on the manner of operating cannabis businesses.
 As a result, applicable state and local laws and regulations vary widely, including, but not limited to, regulations governing medical-use and/or adult-use cannabis programs (such as the type of cannabis products permitted under the program, qualifications and registration of health professionals that may recommend treatment with medical cannabis, and the types of medical conditions that qualify for medical cannabis), product testing, the level of enforcement by state and local authorities on non-licensed cannabis operators, state and local taxation of regulated cannabis products, local municipality bans on operations and operator licensing processes and renewals.
-As a result of these and other factors, if our tenants default under their leases, we may not be able to find new tenants that can successfully engage in the cultivation, processing or dispensing of medical-use or adult-use or adult-use or adult-use or adult-use or adult-use or adult-use or material cannabis.
+As a result of these and other factors, if our tenants default under their leases, we may not be able to find new tenants that can successfully engage in the cultivation, processing or dispensing of medical-use or adult-use cannabis on the properties.